-At Bill Buys Houses, we understand many of the challenges that Minneota homeowners face when renovating or selling their homes.
-In this post, we’re taking a closer look at some of the best ways to increase your home’s value without breaking the bank.
-From small changes that boast a big impact to cost-effective solutions you might not have thought of, we’re covering it all.
-To learn more about what we do or connect with a cash home buyer, give us a call today.
+At Bill Buys Houses, we understand many of the challenges Minneota homeowners face when renovating or selling their homes.
+To learn more about what we do or connect with a cash home buyer, give us a call today!

 Once you’ve removed your carpet, you’ll enjoy better air quality without carpet because your floors can be easily swept and don’t contain unpleasant odors when they need cleaning.
 And few home improvement tasks are more cathartic than ripping up old, outdated carpet.

 One of the most dated looks in a home is a textured wall or popcorn ceiling.
 Popcorn ceilings, also called acoustic ceilings, were very common during the 20th century because the material hid flaws well, making the process a cheaper and easier method of application for mass-produced homes.
 The process also had the added benefit of noise reduction.

 In addition to popcorn ceiling, several types of textured walls are common among older or mid-century homes including orange peel, splatter, and knockdown, among others.

 But these days, the popcorn ceiling is not considered desirable.
 Fortunately, it can be easily removed as part of a home DIY project.
 Before getting started, research your home to make sure there’s no chance that your walls contain harmful contaminants like lead or asbestos that would require special removal.